Exhaust port repair tool

 3. Attach the tool to the exhaust port as shown.
 Make sure that the aluminum spacers are not touched by the cutting edges of the tool.
 Before tightening the nuts, push the tool shaft and cutter firmly into the exhaust port and hold it.
 This will better align the cutting tool with the existing hole so that only a minimum of cylinder head material will be removed.
 Tighten the nuts to 6-8 Nm.

 4. Lubricate the tool shaft where it goes through the ball bearing with machine/air tool oil.
 The shaft must move smoothly in and out of the bearing.
 Attach the variable speed drill or drill press to the tool.

 5. Now comes the hard part, especially if you do not have a drill press.
 Fully retract the cutting tool, as above.
 Start the drill or press at about 60-90 rpm and very slowly push it into the exhaust port hole.
 If you push the end of the drill that is exactly opposite and in line with the tool, the tool will move in under control.
 The cutting tool will start to cut high places in the port.
 Do not push hard on the cutter.
-Cut away a little bit of the port for ten seconds or so and then check it.
+Cut away a little bit of the port for a few seconds and then check it.
+The goal is to have a clean band around the exhaust port a few millimeters or 1/8" wide.
 Only cut away just enough and not any more.

 The goal is to completely refresh the inside of the port so that there is a good fit between the port, the copper flange gasket, and the steel exhaust pipe.